 Les Alpilles National Park lies 20 minutes South of Avignon, and 45 minutes to the North of Marseille.
 It is characterised by a small range of jagged limestone foothills, valleys filled with olive trees and vineyards.
 Roaming goats and sheep are tended by shepherds just as they were in centuries past, grazing on wild rosemary and thyme which perfume the delicious regional cheeses.
 Far removed from the bustling Cote d'Azur; this is scenic countryside punctuated by quaint villages.

-Day 1: Avignon > St Rémy de Provence Meet your guide at Avignon TGV train station and private transfer to your 5 star hotel Chateau des Alpilles, in the countryside around St. Remy.
-Enjoy dinner at the gourmet restaurant of the relais.
+Day 1: Avignon > St Remy de Provence Meet your guide at Avignon TGV train station and private transfer to your hotel.

 Day 2: Luberon, colorful villages & Lavender Museum Meet your private guide at the hotel for a full day excursion by private car: we will visit the Luberon, one of the most picturesque areas of Provence, the village of Gordes and the other perched hill top villages of Roussillon, the mysterious Lacoste dominated by the Marquis de Sade castle, Bonnieux and Menerbes.
 Gordes is a beautiful perched medieval village and has a delightful medium sized market every Tuesday of the week with wonderful hand-crafted, homemade and locally grown products.
 Your guide will introduce you to the vendors and their products, and will provide tastings, recipes and history along the way.
 Then you will visit the other Luberon villages such as Roussillon, Provence's most colorful village in the middle of ochre cliffs.
 We will stop at the Lavender Museum in Coustellet to learn about the making of the essential oils, lavender cosmetics, and soaps.
 Transfer back to St Remy and overnight at Chateau des Alpilles.